Groundswell Community Greenhouse and Gardens

 Healthy, locally grown varieties suited to Columbia Valley gardens.

-🌿 New This Year: Native Plants
+🌿 New This Year: Native Plant Trial

-We’re excited to introduce a selection of native species chosen to support local pollinators, enhance biodiversity, and thrive naturally in our region’s climate.
+We are experimenting growing native species chosen to support local pollinators, enhance biodiversity, and thrive naturally in our region’s climate.

 Why Choose Groundswell Plants?